 Chris said, “What happened?”

-“Thanks to that moron at the gate, this attendant will dela the flight even longer.
+“Thanks to that moron gate attendant, the flight will be delayed even longer.
 The mechanic needs a new tool and she couldn’t see him because she has abandoned us and gone to gate #61.
 I’m gonna tell her what a dope she is!”

 As the wrinkled PM rose to walk to the counter, Chris noted that the plane at gate #61 was leaving.
 He said, “I would give it a minute or two before you make a jerk of yourself.”